ed0t/clj-grooveshark/README.md

 ## Installation

-`clj-grooveshark` is available as a Maven artifact from [Clojars](http://clojars.org/clj-grooveshark):
+`clj-grooveshark` is not yet available as a Maven artifact from [Clojars](http://clojars.org/clj-grooveshark), but it will soon:

     :dependencies
       [["clj-grooveshark" "0.1.1-SNAPSHOT"]
        ...]

+in the meantime just clone the code and build it locally.

 ## Development